schmurtzm/Miyoo-Mini-Collection-Switcher/README.md

   ----------------------------------------------
  Add your own collection directly from the Miyoo Mini (recommended) :

- in the main root menu of the collections, run "Create a new collection" Then enter a name 11 characters seems to be the maximum to fit in the theme of the Miyoo Mini main menu (you can put more but it will be ugly in the main menu).
+ In the main root menu of the collections, run "Create a new collection" Then enter a name 11 characters seems to be the maximum to fit in the theme of the Miyoo Mini main menu (you can put more but it will be ugly in the main menu).

  ----------------------------------------------